angular-redux/store/docs/action-creator-service.md

-# Using Angular 2 Services in your Action Creators
+# Using Angular Services in your Action Creators

-In order to use services in action creators, we need to integrate them into Angular 2's dependency injector.
+In order to use services in action creators, we need to integrate them into Angular's dependency injector.

 We may as well adopt a more class-based approach to satisfy Angular 2's OOP idiom, and to allow us to